 Treatment of Intermediate-Risk Neuroblastoma

 The Children's Oncology Group (COG) intermediate-risk group assignment criteria are described in Table 7.Table 7.
-Children’s Oncology Group (COG) Neuroblastoma Intermediate-Risk Group Assignment Schema Used for COG-P9641 and COG-A3961 Studiesa
+Children’s Oncology Group (COG) Neuroblastoma Intermediate-Risk Group Assignment Schema Used for the COG-A3961 Studya

 |INSS Stage||Age||MYCN Status||INPC Classification||DNA Ploidyb|